okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - When using a `Replication Controller`, pods are termined and created during scaling operations.
 - Wehn using `Deployments`, when updating the image version, pods are terminated and new pods take the place of older pods.

+That's why Pods should never be accessed directly, but always through a Service.